ShaunCurtis/Blazr.SeparationOfConcerns/readme.md

 ## State

-So far so good, but we havn't solved the state problem.
+So far so good, but we haven't solved the state problem.
 How do we know when a value has changed?
 Is our object dirty - different from the original - or clean - the same as the original.

 First we define a record that represents our data (Dro = Data Record Object):